JuliaLang/julia/doc/src/manual/methods.md

 ```

 The type parameter `T` in the function's signature ensures that the type of the new `v` is preserved after element `x` is appended to it.
 The function's signature is preceded by the keyword `where` and is placed immediately after the method arguments.
 When only one type parameter is used, the curly braces are optional.
+Parametric method definition also works with the short-form syntax.
-An equivalent one-line definition is:
+An equivalent one-line definition would be:

 ```jldoctest
 julia> myappend(v::Vector{T}, x::T) where T = [v..., x]